Backpacking Food Bags For Storing and Reconstituting Dried Meals With Hot Water

 • Hand-wash: Use non-abrasive cleaning agents (soft sponge and hot soapy water) to clean.
 Air dry by propping the bag open.

 • Dishwasher: Prop open the bag, place it on the top shelf, and dry with the air-dry setting.
-Keep bags clear of water jets to prevent bags from moving around and closing.
+Keep bags clear of water jets to prevent them from moving or closing.

 • Ensure the bags have no moisture present before storing; otherwise, they will host mold/bacteria and become unsafe for food reuse.

-Our high-temperature pouches are perfect for storing and making dehydrated or freeze-dried backpacking meals.
+Our high-temperature pouches are perfect for storing homemade dehydrated or freeze-dried backpacking meals.
 They are lightweight, durable, keep your food fresh, and safe to reconstitute dried meals with hot water.

 Related Posts: